-- Feeling overwhelmed on all there is to see and do while visiting Zion?
-Our travel guides will help you simplify the process.
+- Feeling overwhelmed by all there is to see and do while visiting Zion?
+Our travel guide will help you simplify the process.

 Although there is no need to worry about being attacked by a bear at this national park, there are other types of dangers visitors need to be aware of.
 On average, search and rescue is called over 250 times a year.
 Here is how to keep yourself safe.

 - Dehydration– is the biggest danger in Zion.
 There are water stations at every shuttle stop so make sure to bring a big enough water container and fill it up before you hike.
 Temperatures get over 90 degrees daily June-September so you will probably want 2 liters of water for the longer hikes.

 - Cliffs and ledges– use good judgment when hiking around, especially with small children.
 Things may look safe on the trail but a dangerous drop-off could be around the corner.

 - Flash floods– storms can come and go quickly creating dangerous conditions in the narrow canyons.
 Zion Visitor Center does a great job posting the flash flood probability daily.

 - Falling rocks– sandstone is a soft stone and rocks fall from the canyon walls frequently.

 - Squirrels– yep, those adorable little creatures bite!!
 They aren’t afraid of people and will get very close and beg for food.
 Resist and don’t get bit.

 - Do you love learning about the West?
 Sign up for our newsletter and get fun information sent right to your inbox.

 How to Get There